 Top Ten NFL Players Most Likely to Win NFL Comeback Player of the Year for the 2018-2019 SeasonLast year’s CPOTY, Keenan Allen, had a magnificent season with the Chargers.
 Now we’re left to wonder, which injured player will come up with the award in 2018?
 Many missed the whole season, some missed most.
 We’re looking at the top ten NFL players most likely to win Comeback Player of the Year for the 2018-2019 season.

 The most obvious choice, Luck missed all of 2017 because of shoulder complications.
-But don't be surprised that if he comes back in 2018, he'll whip up a storm in the NFL.
+But don't be surprised if, when he comes back in 2018, he whips up a storm in the NFL.

-Yeah his gonna win it for sure as he should as the season went on he look more and more like Andrew Luck when he first started out.
+Yeah, he's going to win it for sure, as he should.
+As the season went on, he looked more and more like Andrew Luck when he first started out.

 Injured during week 1 in 2017, Johnson missed the rest of the season.
-Now, he expects more of himself, and he said he wants to hit the 2,000 yards from scrimmage barrier.
+Now, he expects more of himself and has said he wants to hit the 2,000 yards from scrimmage barrier.
 He's still quite young, so don't be surprised if Johnson ends up as the comeback player of the year.

 After tearing his ACL and missing all of 2017, Robinson is with a new team.
 The Chicago Bears look promising this year, and if there's anyone who can get good play out of Robinson, it's Matt Nagy.

-After missing out on the offensive rookie of the year award, Watson could end up with a different trophy on his shelf, pending he plays well.
+After missing out on the Offensive Rookie of the Year award, Watson could end up with a different trophy on his shelf, provided he plays well.

-Sproles stated 2018 will be his last year in the NFL.
-After missing all of last season, he looks to help the Eagles reach another Super Bowl, with a lesser role.
+Sproles has stated that 2018 will be his last year in the NFL.
+After missing all of last season, he looks to help the Eagles reach another Super Bowl, albeit in a lesser role.